Beau Carey

-Beau Carey (born 1981) is an American painter and educator based in Albuquerque, New Mexico.
+Beau Carey (born 1980) is an American painter and educator based in Albuquerque, New Mexico.
 He embeds himself in challenging environments to experience and record a sense of place.
 Carey has traveled extensively to remote places to paint.
-He has worked en plein air in remote areas of New Mexico, the Arctic Circle in Norway, was the first wintertime artist resident in Denali National Park, and recently spent three weeks on Rabbit Island in Lake Superior, where he was awarded one of four funded residencies.
+He has worked en plein air in remote areas of New Mexico, the Arctic Circle in Norway, was the first wintertime artist resident in Denali National Park, and spent three weeks on Rabbit Island in Lake Superior, where he was awarded one of four funded residencies.
 Many of his landscape paintings explore contemporary themes of globalization and environmental concerns.

 Born in Albuquerque, he received his BFA and MFA from the University of New Mexico.
 He has instructed classes on nature and technology, phenomena of color, outdoor studio and drawing and painting at the University of New Mexico as well.
 He has made diverse bodies of work at the Rocky Mountain Arsenal National Wildlife Refuge and at Victor Cripple Creek Open pit gold mine.
 His work has been exhibited throughout the country and he is represented by Richard Levy Gallery in Albuquerque, New Mexico, and Visions West Contemporary in Denver, Colorado.